 Gently turn your body to the left and bring your legs up onto the wall.
 If you are using a bolster, shift your lower back onto the bolster before bringing your legs up the wall.
 Use your hands for balance as you shift your weight.

 Lower your back to the floor and lie down.
 Rest your shoulders and head on the floor.
-Shift your weight from
+Shift your weight from side-to-side and scoot your buttocks close to the wall.
+Let your arms rest open at your sides, palms facing up.

 Let the heads of your thigh bones release and relax, dropping toward the back of your pelvis.
 Close your eyes.
 Hold for 5-10 minutes, breathing with awareness.